 The health and welfare of public education in North Carolina is being challenged on a number of fronts.
-Public Schools First NC has identified five areas of particular importance and concern.
+Public Schools First NC has identified several areas of particular importance and concern.
 Learning more about these issues will help you advocate for what each child needs to succeed in school and in life.

 Privatizing Our Public Schools